It’s no secret the blogosphere tends to hold financial advisors in contempt.

 Not every client that walks through the doors has had the benefit of reading FIRE blogs or books for the last 20 plus years.

-It’s important to focus on the why; why is more important than what.
+It’s essential to focus on the why; why is more important than what.

 Another mistake I see consumers routinely make is confusing bad application, bad design, and bad product.

-Bad design is when a product is designed inefficiently or increases cost unnecessarily resulting in poor performance.
-For example, if I go to the same Ford Dealer looking for a truck with maximum towing capacity, and they give me a truck with the maximum tow package but the smallest engine, the truck might be a great truck, but I’m going to be disappointed when towing uphill.
+Bad design is when a product is designed inefficiently, or increases cost unnecessarily resulting in poor performance.
+For example, if I go to the same Ford Dealer looking for a truck with maximum towing capacity, and they give me a truck with the maximum tow package but the smallest engine, the truck might be great, but I’m going to be disappointed when towing uphill.